 When creating a partition in Cinchy, you use the values of a specified column to map the rows of a table into partitions.

-In this example we want to set up a partition that divides our employees based on a Years Active column (Image 7).
-We want to divide the data into two groups: those who have been active for two years or more, and those who have only been active for one year.
+This example sets up a partition that divides the employees based on a Years Active column (Image 7).
+You want to divide the data into two groups: those who have been active for two years or more, and those who have only been active for one year.